This Chef Wrote “The Bacon Bible” — Literally

 I’ve been involved with other cookbooks from chefs, helping to develop recipes.
 So I know that the first cookbook that puts a chef on the map, that’s the most important one.
 The heart and passion are in the first.
 Having said that, I have thousands of recipes, and I thought starting with 200 was enough.

 What’s your goal with The Bacon Bible?

 I’m creating a new dining option.
-You know how people are asking, ‘what are we eating tonight?”
+You know how people are asking, ‘What are we eating tonight?”
 And you’re picking between Italian, Chinese or whatever.
 I want to make bacon its own bucket.
 Let’s base an entire cuisine around it.

-Ignoring vegetarians for a moment, what about dishes for people who just aren’t fans of bacon?
+What about dishes for people who just aren’t fans of bacon?

 Look, I’m happy if a cookbook has at least two recipes that become staples in my life.
 It makes the purchase worth it.
 There are vinaigrettes, rubs, sauces and things in here that would go great with fish or veggie dishes.
 I think you could be happy with this if you just used those.